ttkien2004/simple-python-project/README.md

-Frontend: Clone Tempi-shopping book using reactjs
+Frontend: Clone Tempi-shopping book using reactjs \n
 Backend: Do CRUD operation on Tempi-shopping-book